 Cardinal Health, Inc. (NYSE:CAH)

-High Arctic Energy Services Inc. operates as an oilfield services company in Western Canada and Papua New Guinea.
-Formed in 1993, and headed by CEO J. Bailey, the company employs 809 people and with the company’s market capitalisation at CAD CA$208.45M, we can put it in the small-cap category.
+Cardinal Health, Inc. operates as an integrated healthcare services and products company worldwide.
+Formed in 1979, and currently headed by CEO Michael Kaufmann, the company currently employs 40,400 people and with the company’s market cap sitting at USD $19.53B, it falls under the large-cap group.

 To help readers see pass the short term volatility of the financial market, we aim to bring you a long-term focused research analysis purely driven by fundamental data.
 Note that our analysis does not factor in the latest price sensitive company announcements.

 The author is an independent contributor and at the time of publication had no position in the stocks mentioned.